hanlywijaya/Acer-Aspire-A515-55-Opencore/README.md

 A: I do recommend having an existing macOS installation to edit bits and pieces of the EFI.
 Things needed to change by you will be below.

 Q: What version of Opencore and model of Aspire A515-55 is recommended for this?
-A: The version of Opencore used on the Aspire A515-55 is 0.7.4 (latest as of 8 October 2021) & the model of A515-55 that I recommend using is an Intel Ice Lake model of the Aspire 5.
+A: The version of Opencore used on the Aspire A515-55 is 0.7.5 (latest as of 3 November 2021) & the model of A515-55 that I recommend using is an Intel Ice Lake model of the Aspire 5.

 Q: Can I use this on other models of Acers?
 (Aspire 3, Swift, etc)
 A: There is a chance it will work but it is not guaranteed to work properly due to this EFI being specifically built for Acer Aspire A515-55.